 I wrote features about some interesting designers during 2012 – Ali Miller, Liz Foster, Laura Oliver, Victoria Eggs, Lucy Turner and James Harrison.
-While I was writing up the articles, from my office at home, I often wondered what their creative space was like.
-There was only one way to find out – ask them to send me a photograph – they did and here are the pictures along with a description ….
+While I was writing up the articles, from my home office, I often wondered what their creative space was like.
+There was only one way to find out – ask them to send me a photograph – they did and here are the pictures of those designer desks along with a description ….

 Ali Miller is the quirky British homeware designer specialising in eccentric and exquisitely decorated tea pots, coffee pots, cups with saucers and cake plates alongside additional home accessories.
 This is Ali’s desk and she says – “this picture shows my space when I’m making art, the rest of the time it’s just piles of paper … my desk gets into an absolute mess, don’t get the chance to tidy it, always so busy.”